foxbow/mixplay/src/README.md

 # Developer info
 The communication is wrapped in simple HTTP requests and JSON replies.
 The command structure looks as follows

-cmd = 0MSR RRRR CCCC CCCC
+cmd = 0MSR RRRR 000C CCCC

 ### M - the 'mix' flag for playlists and the 'fuzzy' flag for searching and marking